 Finding a place to live

-Searching for a sublet apartment or shared lodging
+Searching for a sublet apartment or a room

-Since it can be quite difficult to get a first-hand lease on an apartment in Borås, a sublet apartment or a shared lodging is a good alternative.
-Renting a room in a privately owned house or apartment often means low costs and a perfect opportunity to learn more about what life is like in Sweden.
+An alternative to a first-hand lease is to rent a sublet apartment or renting a room from a private landlord.
+Renting a room in a privately owned house or apartment often means low costs and a good opportunity to learn more about what life is like in Sweden.